 Note that $\varphi_1$ in~\eqref{EQ:SP2 simp V2} and $\varphi$ in~\eqref{EQ:Diff} are different approximations to the same physical quantity, the photon density.
 We use different symbols here for the two to avoid unnecessary confusion.
 Moreover, the boundary condition in the diffusion approximation~\eqref{EQ:Diff}, i.e. simplified $P_1$ approximation, is slightly different from the boundary condition one can obtain from a detailed boundary layer analysis in the classical $P_1$ approximations~\cite{DaLi-Book93-6}.
 For the sake of consistency, we use the boundary condition in~\eqref{EQ:Diff}.

 It is well-known that under reasonable regularity assumptions on the optical coefficients $(\sigma_a, \sigma_s)$ and the boundary illumination source $f$, the radiative transport equation~\eqref{EQ:RTE} and its diffusion approximation~\eqref{EQ:Diff} are well-posed in appropriate function spaces~\cite{DaLi-Book93-6}.
 Therefore the initial pressure fields $H^{rte}$ and $H^{diff}$ are well-defined quantities.
-The simplified $P_2$ system is less studied.
-It is straightforward to verify from standard theory of elliptic systems~\cite{GiTr-Book00,McLean-Book00} that the simplified $P_2$ system~\eqref{EQ:SP2 simp} is also well-posed under similar assumptions.
-Therefore, $H^{P_2}$ is also a well-defined quantity.
+The simplified $P_2$ system is also well-posed under similar assumptions.
+In fact, let $\boldsymbol \phi=(\phi_1, \phi_2)$ and $\boldsymbol\varphi=(\varphi_1, \varphi_2)$, we can verify that the bilinear form associated with~\eqref{EQ:SP2 simp},